-On June 28, 2019, CSOC closed the sale of 99,006 Series 4 Class A preferred shares of Hubba Inc. ("Hubba") to Skunkworks Investment Corporation, a related party, for total cash consideration of \$2,100,000 (the "Transaction").
-The transaction resulted in a realized capital gain of \$747,370.
-The Transaction is deemed to be a "related party transaction" as defined under Multilateral Instrument 61-101-Protection of Minority Security Holders in Special Transactions ("MI 61-101") since John Carswell, a director of CSOC and Skunkworks, beneficially owns, directly or indirectly, or exercises control or direction over, approximately 45% of the voting rights of CSOC and more than 50% of the securities of Skunkworks.
+On June 28, 2019, CSOC closed the sale of 99,006 Series 4 Class A preferred shares of Hubba to Skunkworks for total cash consideration of \$2,100,000 (the "2019 Transaction").
+The 2019 Transaction resulted in a realized capital gain of \$747,370.
 Immediately prior to the closing, the Hubba position accounted for approximately 38.8% of CSOC's assets.
-As a result of the Transaction, the Hubba position represented approximately 23.4% of CSOC's assets.
-The gross proceeds of the Transaction were used by CSOC to pursue several investment opportunities and for general working capital purposes.
-The Transaction was reviewed by a special committee (the "Special Committee") comprised of members of the board of directors (the "Board") who are independent of CSOC and are not members of management of the Company.
+As a result of the 2019 Transaction, the Hubba position represented approximately 23.4% of CSOC's assets.
+The gross proceeds of the 2019 Transaction were used by CSOC to pursue several investment opportunities and for general working capital purposes.
+The 2019 Transaction was reviewed and approved by a Special Committee comprised of members of the Board who are independent of CSOC and are not members of management of the Company.